 Dr. Padgett has a broad range of animal experience, having spent time working on large animals, poultry, exotics, and routine small animal care.
-His personal pets include Babe, an Umbrella Crested Cockatoo, and his three orange cats: Oscar, Garfield, and Tabby.
-Both Tabby and Babe were adopted as rescues.
+His personal pets include Babe, an Umbrella Crested Cockatoo, and his two orange cats: Oscar and Garfield.
+Babe was adopted as a rescue.

 He is married to Dr. Christine Padgett, who is a college professor.
-They have two boys under 5 years, Nathaniel and Everett.
+They have two boys Nathanial and Everett.
 The whole family enjoys living in Gulf Breeze, with time spent outdoors most days.

 Dr Padgett is very active in the community, and is the president of his local voluntary Home Owner's Association.
 He is also active in his local church, and enjoys time spent with friends.

 The list of hobbies that he is interested in is never-ending.
 He enjoys making wine and beer, woodworking, mechanic work, fishing, and boating to name a few.
 He is very good at fixing anything that needs repair, including pets.